ABOUT

 View the learning offerings when the sessions are added to this main page and click on the desired session.
 Then click the “Register here” link in that session to navigate to its registration page.
 Once registered, your portal will update within 3 business days to reflect the session listings that you are enrolled in.
 If you do not see the Sessions section, that means programming is not currently available.

-Sessions are generally live-streamed on a specified date via Zoom, and then made available on-demand in the hub portal within 48 business hours.
-On-demand access is available until September 1st, 2025.
+Sessions are generally live-streamed on a specified date via Zoom, and then made available on-demand in the hub portal within 48 business hours (some pre-recorded exceptions may apply).
+On-demand access is available until August 31st, 2026.

 When the programming season begins you will see a “Login” button at the top right of the screen.
 Log in using the email you used to register for the session - no password required!